Paul Kiciak,

 sign of the reactance (sometimes incorrectly) from impedance

-trends with frequency, a VNA is can make this determination
+trends with frequency, a VNA is able to make this determination

 from data at a single frequency.
 This is a direct result of